Buyer's guide · Updated May 22, 2026

 - ×UI feels dated next to 2026-built tools

-- ×No live composite scoring
+- ×No live composite scoring with public formula

 Verdict: Best Finviz alternative for buy-and-hold fundamental investors who want a portfolio analytics layer.
 Less suitable for active swing traders.